griffio/sqldelight-pg-migration/README.md

 because table column names, nullability can be changed the data class tables and queries will need to reflect the latest version.

+On build, SqlDelight will generate the database schema implementation code e.g. `griffio.queries.sqldelightpgsimplemigrations.SampleImpl` containing all the migration statements, in `build\generated\sqldelight\...`

+The generated Schema is available e.g, `Sample.Schema.migrate(...)` to be executed with the desired start state and end state version number

 On every application startup - attempt to create or migrate the database to the local migration version.

 The initial migration version is zero as assumes that a database is empty.